bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-What I&apos;'m going to do is go over here, and I&apos;'m just going to go back up, one, and I&apos;'m going to drag this whole folder, and this is going to let me upload as many files as I want.
+What I&apos;m going to do is go over here, and I&apos;m just going to go back up, one, and I&apos;m going to drag this whole folder, and this is going to let me upload as many files as I want.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->